MUSIC RAVES OF THOSE HIPPIE DAZE

 Blood Sweat & Tears

-Blood Sweat and TearsChild Is Father To The Man (1968)
+Blood Sweat and Tears*Child Is Father To The Man (1968)

 Refugees of the late 60's will have it.

-Blood Sweat & Tears - Greatest Hitscode
+* Blood Sweat & Tears - Greatest Hits

 In New York City in 1967, Al Kooper, Jim Fielder, Fred Lipsius,Randy Brecker, Jerry Weiss, Dick Halligan, Steve Katz, and Bobby Colomby formed the original incarnation of the band, which was named after a 1963 album by Johnny Cash.